-- Discussing and correctly using gender pronouns sets a tone of respect and allyship that trans and gender non-conforming people are not being taken for granted.
-This is especially important for new staff and service users who may feel particularly vulnerable, friendless and scared in a healthcare environment and in wider society if they present as gender non-conforming.
+- Discussing and correctly using gender pronouns sets a tone of respect.
+This is especially important for new staff and service users who may feel particularly vulnerable and scared in a healthcare environment and in wider society if they present as gender non-conforming.

 - If you are uncertain, ask.
 It may feel awkward at first, but that is because we are not used to doing it.
 We are not in the habit of asking.
 You can ask:

 - “How would you like me to refer to you?”

 - “How would you like to be addressed?”

-- “My name is Sam and my pronouns are she and her.
+- “My name is Sam and my pronouns are he and his.
 What about you?”